 - 4.2.1.
 Boxers will compete against boxers of the same gender, meaning Women vs Women and Men vs Men as per the definitions of these Rules. - 4.2.2.
 To determine the gender, the Boxers can be submitted to a random and/or targeted gender test which will be conducted by IBA in cooperation with the selected laboratory personnel. - 4.2.3.
-In case of adverse result, the Boxer will be immediately notified by IBA. - 4.2.4.
-In case of adverse result, the Boxer will be disqualified from such competition with immediate effect and will be prevented to compete in further IBA owned and sanctioned competitions of that gender.
+In case of adverse result, the Boxer will be immediately notified by IBA and will be disqualified from such competition with immediate effect and will be prevented to compete in further IBA owned and sanctioned competitions of that gender.
 For this purpose, IBA will share such information with the relevant internal bodies respecting its confidentiality.